3rdIteration/jplink-location-maps-to-kml/README.md

 # jplink-location-maps-to-kml
  A simple script to filter & convert JPList based location maps (eg: for stores) in to KML that you can use with other mapping tools.

- It currently parses all data tags, icons, etc, but is only using the name and location in terms of output to KML.
-(Though it is trivial to add additional data to the KML )
+ It currently parses all data tags, icons, etc, and maps these to the corresponding KML.
+(Everything else is currently added to the description, but this is easy to change.)

  ## Usage
  Straight Conversion